lukesherwood/beerfinda/README.md

 Todo:

+- apply indiv beer page changes to merchant and brewer
+- finish and test contact form
 - abstract (join) filter component from beerfilter component
 - searchTerm contamination when going back to breweries page after clicked on search for beers from brewery
 - validation for contact form